hsylife/SwiftyPickerPopover/README.md

     }
 ```

-If originView has no superView, then then you need to set baseViewWhenOriginViewHasNoSuperview as above to specify sourceView for the position for the arrow.
-If it has the superview, then SwiftyPickerPopover automatically use it for the sourceView.
+If originView has no superview, then you need to set baseViewWhenOriginViewHasNoSuperview as above to specify sourceView for the position of the arrow.
+If it has the superview, then SwiftyPickerPopover automatically use it as the sourceView.

 ## Customize
 ### How do I customize or localize a popover's storyboard?